gireeshcse/gireeshcse.github.io/blog/containers/markdown/kubernetes_developers.md

 * A **Service** provides a single point of entry for accessing one or more Pods.

-We can't rely on IP address of Pods because these change a lot.So we need need services since Pods may only liva a short time.
+We can't rely on IP address of Pods because these change a lot.So we need need services since Pods may only live for a short time.

 Also Pods can be horizontally scaled so each Pod get its own IP address.